TylerCovington/GreenBot/README.md

 firebase init

 These can differ:<br>
-?
 What language would you like to use to write Cloud Functions?
 JavaScript<br>
-?
 Do you want to use ESLint to catch probable bugs and enforce style?
 No<br>
-?
 File functions/package.json already exists.
 Overwrite?
 No<br>
-i  Skipping write of functions/package.json<br>
+&nbsp; Skipping write of functions/package.json<br>
-?
 File functions/index.js already exists.
 Overwrite?
 No<br>
-i  Skipping write of functions/index.js<br>
+&nbsp; Skipping write of functions/index.js<br>
-?
 Do you want to install dependencies with npm now?
 No<br>
 Allow Firebase to collect anonymous info - n

 Deploy your Cloud Function for Firebase with:<br>
  firebase deploy --only functions:dialogflowFirebaseFulfillment